 For Her Daughter: How Going Back to School Changed A Family's Future

-New Video Tells Moving Story of Ohio Mom Bridging Reading and Job Training to Build Better Lives
+Video Tells Inspirational Story of Ohio Mom Bridging Reading and Job Training with Adult Education to Build Better Lives

 Though Tyeishia had graduated from high school, her literacy level was too low to sustain more than a minimum wage job or to qualify for a job training program.
 She wanted a career she could be proud of and support herself and her young daughter.
 Tyeishia found NewBridge Cleveland Center for Arts & Technology, a learning center that provides free healthcare career training for adults.
 The center, in conjunction with the Parma City Schools Adult Education Program, offered no-charge tutoring so Tyeishia and others like her could qualify for and succeed in the job programs.